hypervel/hypervel.org/docs/docs/queues.md

 ## Job Middleware

 Job middleware allow you to wrap custom logic around the execution of queued jobs, reducing boilerplate in the jobs themselves.
-Laravel Hyperf does not have a default location for job middleware, so you are welcome to place job middleware anywhere in your application.
+Hypervel does not have a default location for job middleware, so you are welcome to place job middleware anywhere in your application.
 In this example, we will place the middleware in an `app/Jobs/Middleware` directory:

 ```php
 <?php